mgbmix/mgbmix/content/PLAYTESTING/Setup Guide for Cockatrice.md

 > [!note] Note for Linux users
 > The website's installer might give you an outdated dependency error (it did for me).
 Instead, use the flatpak installer.
 I accessed the flatpak via my distro's Software Manager link with flathub.

 2. Download the [[latest files]] linked in the site's ⁠repository.
-There are currently two choices for download.
+There are currently three choices for download.

 - The xml file will be posted uncompressed
 - The Images needed to be placed in Cockatrice will be linked to a Google Drive.
 You can view them and download a compressed folder containing them.
+- The custom theme that improves Cockatrice's coloring and includes the Mondo cardback and mini-hand assets.

 Extract the files if needed.